-The Riverside County set of projects includes four improvements: a 15/91 Express Lanes Connector, Eastbound 91 Express Lane Extension, the SR-71/SR-91 Interchange Improvements, and SR-91 Improvements east of I-15.
-Projects for implementation in Riverside County are anticipated to cost in excess of \$417 million (in 2023 dollars, or as noted).
+The Riverside County set of projects includes three improvements: the Santa Ana River Trail, the SR-71/SR-91 Interchange Improvements, and SR-91 Improvements east of I-15.
+Projects for implementation in Riverside County are anticipated to cost more than \$173 million (in 2024 dollars, or as noted).